14th meridian east

 The meridian 14° east of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, Europe, Africa, the Atlantic Ocean, the Southern Ocean, and Antarctica to the South Pole.

-The 14th meridian east forms a great circle with the 166th meridian west.
+The 14th meridian east forms a great ellipse with the 166th meridian west.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 14th meridian east passes through: